 This article highlights five essential facts that every drummer should know to get the best out of their foot-powered boom maker!
 If you need help understanding any of the terms in this article, you can view our free and comprehensive glossary.

 Helpful related articles.

-2) Drilled or un-drilleD?
+2. Drilled or undrilled?
 Why, and what's the difference?

-3) Bass drum heads and dampening make a big difference.
+3. Bass drum heads and dampening make a big difference.

 It's important to recognize that starter drum sets generally come with basic drum heads, and switching to a mainstream brand can significantly improve the sound of your drums, particularly the bass drum.
-There are two drumheads on a bass drum; the batter head, and the resonant head.
-The batter head is the head that the beater strikes, and the resonant head (sometimes referred to as the front head) is the opposite head, and often has a small hole, also known as a port.
-Batter heads can be single or double ply depending on the sound you are looking for, and bass drum heads normally have an additional layer of pre-dampening, such as a plastic outer ring.
+There are two drumheads on a bass drum; the batter head and the resonant head.
+The batter head is the head that the beater strikes, and the resonant head (sometimes referred to as the front head) is the opposite head and often has a small hole, also known as a port.
+Batter heads can be single or double-ply depending on the sound you are looking for, and bass drum heads normally have an additional layer of pre-dampening, such as a plastic outer ring.
 For more information on drum heads, we recommend that you read this article.

-4) Your bass drum pedal technique can affect the sound of the drum.
+4. Your bass drum pedal technique can affect the sound of the drum.

-In our free video, One Video Every Beginner Drummer Should Watch, we discuss two very commonly used bass drum techniques for drummers: the heel up, and heel down technique.
-Drummers generally have a choice to either leave the bass drum beater touching the drum head after the note has been played, or to release the beater immediately, and both will give distinctly different sounds.
+In our free video, One Video Every Beginner Drummer Should Watch, we discuss two very commonly used bass drum techniques for drummers: the heel-up and heel-down techniques.
+Drummers generally choose to either leave the bass drum beater touching the drum head after the note has been played or release the beater immediately, and both will give distinctly different sounds.
 Leaving the beater touching the drum head will produce a sharper attack with less resonance, whereas releasing the beater immediately will let the drum sing and resonate a fraction longer, with what some would argue is a more attractive tone.

-5) Bass drum spur positioning can affect stability and playability.
+5. Bass drum spur positioning can affect stability and playability.

 If you have any questions relating to this article, please email [email protected].